Guide to family health insurance

 It’s important to remember that health insurance policies will not usually provide endless cover for chronic conditions.
-While initial treatments and diagnosis may be included, lifelong care for chronic conditions is unlikely to be included by even the most comprehensive policies.
+While initial treatments and diagnosis may be included, lifelong care for chronic conditions is unlikely to be included in even the most comprehensive policies.

 Insurance will not typically include regular GP or dentist visits, drug abuse or self-inflicted injuries, pregnancy and cosmetic surgery

-On top of that, insurance will not typically include regular GP or dentist visits, drug abuse or self-inflicted injuries, pregnancy and cosmetic surgery, but you can open seperate policies to help cover these costs, such as dental insurance.
+On top of that, insurance will not typically include regular GP or dentist visits, drug abuse or self-inflicted injuries, pregnancy and cosmetic surgery, but you can open separate policies to help cover these costs, such as dental insurance.

 What’s more, many will exclude emergencies arising from cosmetic surgery.